We have been making some changes to our services during the COVID-19 pandemic but we're pleased to say we are currently offering the following:

-Bike Back Derby takes in donations of unwanted bicycles from the public, that are unused and gathering dust and rust and completely refurbish them to a state better than new.
-All this work is undertaken by inmates at HMP Stocken, a category C prison near Nottingham, where they work towards and gain a level 2 City and Guilds qualification in cycle mechanics.
+We take donations of unwanted bicycles from the public that are gathering dust and completely refurbish them to get them back into use.
+The work is undertaken by prisoners at HMP Stocken, HMP Nottingham, HMP Swinfen Hall and HMP Sudbury who work towards a "Level 2" City & Guilds qualification in Cycle Mechanics.